 Wilhelmsen and MPC Capital join forces in technical ship management in the container segment

-Wilhelmsen Ship Management, a provider of third party ship management services headquartered in Singapore and the Hamburg-based asset and investment manager MPC Capital AG have agreed to combine their activities in the technical management of container ships, the company said in its release.
+Wilhelmsen Ship Management, a provider of third party ship management services headquartered in Singapore and the Hamburg-based asset and investment manager MPC Capital AG have agreed to combine their activities in the technical management of container ships.
 To this end, Wilhelmsen Ship Management acquires a 50 % stake in Ahrenkiel Steamship GmbH & Co KG, the technical container ship manager within the MPC Capital Group.

 In the future, the joint venture will operate under the brand “Wilhelmsen Ahrenkiel Ship Management”.
 The company will continue to operate in Hamburg and Rhoon, while supported by Wilhelmsen’s global network.
 With around 100 employees, the new company will manage a fleet of currently 72 container ships with a focus on feeder container ships with a capacity of 1000 to 3 000 standard containers (TEU).